jupyterhub/nbgitpuller/docs/faq.md

 So while this workflow _is_ possible, it would most likely be done at the JupyterHub level to make it possible, rather than in nbgitpuller

+## Can I use a GitHub personal access token to share content from a private repository?

+`nbgitpuller` is not designed for sharing content in private repositories.
+Please do not include [personal access tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#about-personal-access-tokens) in the nbgitpuller link, since this is logged on the Jupyter server.
+Anyone with access to server can therefore see your private token.

+Please use public repositories for sharing content with nbgitpuller.